NickKar1995/Created-Api/README.md

 3. Download POSTMAN so you can POST,PUT,DELETE.

 ## Features
- -GET
+- GET
- -POST
+- POST
- -PUT
+- PUT
- -DELETE
+- DELETE

 ## Dependencies
--Express
+- Express
--Node
+- Node
--No need for body parser, instead use built in function app.use(express.urlencoded({extended:true}))
+- No need for body parser, instead use built in function app.use(express.urlencoded({extended:true}))